Sunday, September 25, 2011

 Resolved to press on, I felt a little better—till I got to Possum Swamp Regional Airport.
 My last time at AHSP I’d been foolish enough not to bring a heavy coat—it gets cold in the West Virginia mountains, even in August—this time I had one, which necessitated checking a bag.
 When I gave the nice lady at the counter my boarding pass, she took one look at it and frowned.
 Rut-roh.

 My flight out of Possum Swamp was delayed for an hour.
 Not because of weather, but because of mechanical difficulties.
 Which meant I would miss my connection in Atlanta.
 Which meant I’d be several hours late getting into Dulles.
 The agent booked me on the 3:55 p.m. flight to Washington, but also put me on standby on one leaving ATL at 1:15, which would get me into DC only an hour later than originally planned.
 She told me not to get my hopes up, though, since the earlier flight was completely full to the point of “overbooked.”
-AHSP 2011 sure was off to a hell of a start for me.
+AHSP 2011 sure was off to a great start for me.

 While cooling my heels at the MOB gate, I played “what did I forget?”
 Had my coat this time.
 Red flashlight?
 Check.
 PowerPoint remote clicker - laser pointer?
 Check.
 Telescope?
 Nope.
 I’d originally planned to tote my cute little Orange Tube C90, Stella, with me, but the forecasts for Friday night and Saturday night were poor and getting worse, so I demurred.
 I did throw a pair of Celestron 10x50s in my bag in case there were sucker holes.
 Had my netbook computer, of course. iPod, too.
 Cell phone?
 Yeah, though once you get to Spruce Knob, which is not far from the NRAO at Greenbank and smack in the middle of the National Radio Quiet Zone, one becomes a paperweight.

-I eventually made it to Dulles on the usual hot and crowded but short commuter flight out of the Swamp.
+I eventually made it to Atlanta on the usual hot and crowded but short commuter flight out of the Swamp.
 At the gate for my standby flight, I was told right off the bat that it didn’t look good.
 I decided to hang out in the area anyway and see what happened, and with an hour to kill I wandered around the concourse.
 ATL’s fast food selection is better than ever, now featuring BOTH Checkers burgers and Popeye’s fried chicken.
 Needless to say, lunch was not a problem for your Uncle.
 I also noted Hartsfield now has “mini suites,” small motel-room accommodations right inside the airport.
 If I couldn’t make it to Washington or back to the Swamp, that might be a welcome option.
 I am way too old to sleep in airport chairs.

 When the 1:15 flight was called, I was told “so sorry” and trotted off to my 3:55 one.
 I’d been able to communicate with both Ms. Scott and with the person detailed to pick me up and drive me to the AHSP, Elon Garfinkel, so I hoped everything would be well at the Washington end despite my late arrival.